NDSU Research Foundation

 This invention pertains to novel siloxane-urethane coatings that were developed from unique single-end-functional siloxane polymers.
 These reaction siloxanes are incorporated into polyurethane coatings and result in coatings having low surface energy but good adhesion and mechanical properties.

-This invention pertains to the preparation of two-component polyurethane coating formulation comprising: an epoxy functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.
+This invention pertains to the preparation of a two-component polyurethane coating formulation comprising: an epoxy-functional binder, and a blended curing component (having one sol-gel and one amine cross-linker.

 This invention involves the preparation of a novel coating composition comprising a glycidyl carbamate functional resin, an aromatic epoxy resin, and a polyamine cross-linker.
 This coating formulation with the aromatic epoxy resin has improved corrosion resistance over coatings that do not contain the aromatic epoxy resin.

-NDSU inventors have developed polymer films and additives that can be used in polymer films such as polyol photosensitizers, carrier gas UV laser ablation sensitizers and other additives that can be used in preparation of such carrier films.
+NDSU inventors have developed polymer films and additives that can be used in polymer films such as polyol photosensitizers, carrier gas UV laser ablation sensitizers, and other additives that can be used in the preparation of such carrier films.

 Scientists at North Dakota State University have developed a polyfunctional waterborne Glycidyl Carbonate (GC) resin, comprising oligomers that provide polyurethane properties with epoxide reactivity.
 These compounds can be dispersed in water to form a dispersion containing no volatile organic solvent.